mariomarroquim/rails_application_service/README.md

 ## Code of Conduct

-Everyone interacting in the ApplicationService project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/mariomarroquim/rails_application_service/blob/main/CODE_OF_CONDUCT.md).
+Everyone interacting in the ApplicationService project's codebases, issue trackers, chat rooms, and mailing lists is expected to follow the [code of conduct](https://github.com/mariomarroquim/rails_application_service/blob/main/CODE_OF_CONDUCT.md).

 ## Support